What is AB617?

 The District actively participates with and is facilitating full engagement of all sectors within each of the San Joaquin Valley’s disadvantaged communities through meaningful and effective implementation of AB 617.
 The following webpages provide a wealth of information regarding this process and ways all Valley residents can get involved.

-South Central Fresno and the City of Shafter are the first Valley communities selected for investment of additional resources under AB 617.
-The Valley Air District is now establishing a steering committee for each of those communities and is seeking applications from residents, businesses and other members of the community interested in helping the District understand the specific needs of each community and develop effective clean air strategies.
+South Central Fresno and the City of Shafter are the first Valley communities selected by the California Air Resources Board for investment of additional resources under AB 617.
+The Valley Air District has established a steering committee for each of these communities, consisting of community residents, businesses, community advocates, and government representatives, to assist in the development and implementation of community air monitoring and emission reduction programs.